Pediatric hematuria (blood in urine)

 • Tumors or cancers (rare)

-If your child has hematuria, or blood in the urine, she might not need treatment; sometimes the problem is mild and goes away on its own.
+If your child has hematuria, or blood in the urine, they might not need treatment; sometimes the problem is mild and goes away on its own.

 Sometimes, though, hematuria can be a sign of a problem in your child’s body.
 For this reason, your child’s doctor may want to perform tests to find out what’s causing the blood to appear in the urine.